 Yellowstone Lake is the largest lake in the National Park.
 It covers 136 square miles (350 km2) and its average depth is 139 ft (42 m).
 Lake is quite cold year-round, with an average water temperature of 41°F, that’s why swimming is not recommended.
 You can rent a motorboat at Bridge Bay or join a Scenic Lake Cruise with a ranger.

 Small geyser basin located between Madison Junction, and Norris Geyser Basin.
 Artists Paintpots is a collection of over 50 springs, vents, geysers, and mudpots.
 It’s not that crowded like other basins.

-Best things to see in Yellowstone National Park while hiking
+Where to go hiking in Yellowstone National Park

-Not all the awesome things to see in Yellowstone National Park are easily accessible.
+Not all the awesome places in Yellowstone National Park are easily accessible.
 Some gems are very well hidden and you have to hike some miles in the wilderness to see them.
 Yellowstone is a hiking paradise and every adventurous soul will love Yellowstone backcountry adventures.

 21) Lone Star Geyser and Shoshone Lake